 \section{Ethics Statement}

-Although we test a language model’s ability to serve as multilingual knowledge bases, we do not find these models to be particularly reliable sources of knowledge as none of the models scored above 90\% for any of the languages that we tested.
-We thus caution readers that a LLM should not be used as an authoritative source of facts.
-Our \textbf{Polyglot or Not} test sheds light on the types of languages, topics, and contexts where LLMs are more likely to produce factual errors, but the same methods might also enable a malicious actor to check whether a particular set of facts is committed to model memory and subsequently insert damaging information into a model that was not originally present in the training data with other methods, such as the MEMIT algorithm proposed by \citet{meng2022massediting}.
-Lastly, while our work points to the need for testing low-resource languages, our evaluation test is restricted to a relatively small number of languages (20), most of which are high-resource.
-We intentionally use the 20 languages included in the LLaMA language modeling dataset in this work.
-However, future work must delve deeper into fact-completion testing for low-resource languages and devote attention to a larger number of languages.
+Although we test a language model’s ability to serve as multilingual knowledge bases, we do not find these models to be particularly reliable sources of knowledge; none of the models scored above 90\% for any of the languages that we tested.
+We thus caution readers that LLMs should not be used as an authoritative source of facts --- whether in a research setting such as this or in a real-world environment.
+The test sheds light on the types of languages, topics, and contexts where LLMs are more likely to produce factual errors, but the same methods might also enable a malicious actor to check whether a particular set of facts is committed to model memory and subsequently insert damaging information into a model that was not originally present in the training data with other methods, such as the MEMIT algorithm proposed by \citet{meng2022massediting}.
+Lastly, while our work points to the need for testing low-resource languages, the test at present is restricted to a relatively small number of languages (20), most of which are high-resource.
+We intentionally use the 20 languages included in the LLaMA training dataset in this work.
+However, future work must further explore fact-completion testing for low-resource languages and devote attention to a larger number of languages.